acgc99/Godot-AppComponents/README.md

 A `Control` node with a `Tween` for animations designed for transition between pages, pop-ups or many other things.

 Notes:
 - You might need to set `mouse_filter = MOUSE_FILTER_IGNORE` so that elements below can receive mouse input.
 This might also apply to this node children.
-It will depend on your needs and scene tree structure (read about `mouse_filter`).
-See [Project Showcase](#projectshowcase).
+It will depend on your needs and scene tree structure.
+See `mouse_filter` [docs](https://docs.godotengine.org/en/stable/classes/class_control.html#enum-control-mousefilter)) and [Project Showcase](#projectshowcase).
 - You might need to set a specific set of anchors for the animations that modify size and position to work properly.
 See [Project Showcase](#projectshowcase).
 - This node uses a `Tween` for animations.
 When you call `animate`, it checks first if the current `Tween` has ended (if any) and if not, it kills current `Tween` and process the new `transite` call.
-Check `Tween` [docs](https://docs.godotengine.org/en/stable/classes/class_tween.html).
+See `Tween` [docs](https://docs.godotengine.org/en/stable/classes/class_tween.html).
 - Animations modify `position`, `scale` and `modulate.a`.
 If you want to reset those attributes, do it via code or playing the opposite animation.
-- If you want to make sure that the animation is not called again while is being played (for example a pop-up that is dismissed when it is being shown), use `is_running()` method.
-This method is important for animations that modify `position` and `scale` because they are based of current `position` and `size`, therefore for example, if you are using `Animation.ANIMATION_TRANSLATE_LEFT` and you call this animation again without waiting the first to end, the final position will be the initial position minus`size.x` minus the quantity of `size.x` that the node had time to move on the first animation.
+- If you want to make sure that one animation does not start while another is being played (for example a pop-up that is dismissed when it is being shown), use `is_running()` method.
+This method is important for animations that modify `position` and `scale` because they are based of current `position` and `size`, therefore for example, if you are using `Animation.ANIMATION_TRANSLATE_LEFT` and you call this animation again without waiting the first to end, the final position will be the initial position minus `size.x` minus the quantity of `size.x` that the node had time to move on the first animation.
 However, you might not want to use this method for animations like `Animation.ANIMATE_APPEAR` and `Animation.ANIMATE_DISAPPEAR`.

-Methods:
+#### Methods:
 - `void animate()`.
 Starts animation.
 - `bool is_running()`.
 Returns `true` is the animation is running, else `false`.

-Signals:
+#### Signals:
 - `finished()`.
 Emitted when `Tween` animation finishes.

-Attributes:
+#### Attributes:
 - `float duarion = 1.0`.
 Animation duration in seconds.
 - `Animation animation = ANIMATION_APPEAR`.
 Possible animations: appear/disappear, transition left/left-up/up/right-up/right/right-down/down/left-down/ (node is moved on that direction the same quantity as its width/height), shrink left/left-up/up/right-up/right/right-down/down/left-down/center (node is scaled up to zero shrinking to that corner) and expand left/left-up/up/right-up/right/right-down/down/left-down/center (node is scaled up to 1 growing from that corner).
 - `Tween.EaseType ease = EASE_IN_OUT`.